 This internship revolves around gaining knowledge and hands-on experience with the American Alligator, venomous and non-venomous snakes, a variety of other reptiles, and several other animals.
 While much of the internship deals with animal care/husbandry and educating the public, interns will be exposed to and expected to participate in various park functions.
 These include but are not limited to enclosure maintenance, janitorial duties, landscaping, working in retail, construction, customer service, and any other task that is part of how a park runs.
 Interns will have the opportunity to learn how to safely handle and work with a variety of animals including venomous snakes and several crocodilian species, among others, in situations that range from doing educational shows and events, giving private tours, moving animals within the park, and going on nuisance alligator and snake calls.

-Applicants with, will be, or currently pursuing a degree in animal biology, wildlife management, herpetology, environmental science, zoology or any other study focus in involving animals, conservation, or education will be considered.
-We are a huge educational facility so applicants will be required to present educational shows for customers on a daily basis either in a group or walking tour setting.
-Applicants must be willing to work under a variety of conditions including high heat and humidity, biting, and stinging insects, and certain stressful situations where the applicant will need to think quickly and creatively.
-This is an alligator sanctuary, so applicants will be working with large American alligators which can be very dangerous.
-Applicants must be in good physical condition, being able to lift a minimum of 75 lbs.
-Applicants must have a valid Drivers' License and preferably would have their own transportation.
-Gator Country presents three educational shows per day, so applicants must me comfortable in public speaking.
-Applicants must be able to intern a Minimum of 3 months to fulfill the internship program.
+Applicants must possess or be currently pursuing a degree in animal biology, wildlife management, herpetology, environmental science, zoology, or any other focus in involving animals, conservation, or education.
+We are primarily an educational facility so applicants will be required to present educational shows and private tours for customers on a daily basis.
+You must be willing to work under undesirable conditions including high heat and humidity, biting and stinging insects, inclement weather, and stressful situations where the applicant will need to think quickly and creatively.
+Gator Country presents three educational shows per day so applicants must be comfortable with public speaking.
+Applicants must be in good physical condition and be able to lift a minimum of 80lbs.
+A valid Drivers' License is required and having your own transportation is preferred.
+Applicants must be able to intern a minimum of 3 months to fulfill the internship program.